 (SW10241 AM A1) with comment post October 2022 TAC meeting

-454.1.6.5.17 Up to 50 percent of the return water that has passed through the filter and received the addition of chemicals may be diverted to wWater features such as waterfalls or fountains in pools may use up to 20 percent of the return water from the filter system, however, all waters used in the feature shall not be counted toward attaining the designed turnover rate .
-Return piping system shall be designed and capable of handling the additional feature flow when the feature is turned off.
-Features that require more than 20 percent of the flow rate shall be supplied by an additional pump that drafts from a suitable collector tank.
+454.1.6.5.17 Up to 50 percent of the return water that has passed through the filter and received the addition of chemicals may be diverted to wWater features such as waterfalls or fountains in pools may use up to percent of the return water , however, all waters used in the feature shall not be counted toward attaining the minimum turnover rate specified in 454.1.1.1, 454.1.6.5.2, or elsewhere in this Code.
+The return piping system shall be designed and capable of handling the additional feature flow when the feature is turned off, otherwise the pump speed shall be reduced automatically.
 All water features that utilize water from the pool shall be designed to return the water to the pool...

 Where a pool’s feature flow is greater than 20 percent, that pool shall comply with Section 454.1.7.9 for automated controllers, and with Section 454.1.9.2.7 for 12 mg/L disinfectant capacity by the halogen feeder equipment.